ismailnguyen/Rappello/README.md

    - `curl -H "x-api-key: $API_KEY" "http://localhost:3000/notify?email=recipient@example.com"`

 Response behavior:
 - The Express route now awaits the send and returns `{ message: "Mail sent to recipient@example.com" }` on success.
+If no new items for today, returns the message `No new recalls for today` without sending an email.

 ## Netlify Function